Fig. 1. (a) A hazy aerial image. (b) The aerial image after haze removal.

 window always shows the original hazy image and the right window shows the haze removed image.

-image viewer for this software is shown below.
-For very large images, the images are scaled down to fit the
+viewer for this software is shown below.
+For very large images, the images are scaled down to fit the screen.

-screen.
-However, the user is allowed to pan and zoom the image to view local details.
-This is also shown
+However, the user may pan and zoom the image to view local details.
+This is demonstrated below.
+The pan

-below.
-The pan and zoom operations of the two windows are synchronized to facilitate viewing of the same
+and zoom operations of the two windows are synchronized to facilitate viewing of the same scene areas